carlosschults/my-blog-source/_posts/2018-01-23-code-review-vs-pair-programming.md

 Well, it should be no surprise that many benefits of pair programming are also benefits of code reviews, such as fewer bugs, improvement in code readability, and knowledge dispersion throughout the team.

-Pair programming may provide exclusive benefits as well, such as
+Pair programming may provide exclusive benefits as well, such as:

+- **Higher focus**.
+The presence of a peer may exert some pressure to stay motivated to solve the task at hand.
+- **Shorter feedback cycle**.
+Since your pair is reviewing your code in real time, there’s a lot less risk of wasting time due to delayed feedback.
+- **Increase in usage of other good engineering practices**.
+As suggested in a study done at North Carolina State University, [teams using pair programming tend to increasingly use development practices such as unit testing, continuous integration, and establishing coding standards](https://collaboration.csc.ncsu.edu/laurie/Papers/ESE%20WilliamsPairProgramming_V2.pdf).

 ### The Bad